patriciogonzalezvivo/eyeo16/README.md

 These collective nightmares he was noticing became his **support for the idea of a collective unconscious**.

-For him, this nightmares were feed by **the subsoil of the collective unconsious**, tapping in to a future vision that war was coming.
+For him, this nightmares were feed by **the subsoil of the collective unconscious**, tapping in to a future vision that war was coming.

 --